verida/tech-capabilities-demo/src/docs/send-message/content.md

 In this tutorial, you will use the tech capabilities demo and Verida Vault to send a message to a DID.
 Follow this tutorial to:
 &nbsp;

-> - Learn how the send message demo works
+* Learn how the send message demo works
-> - Create and send a message
+* Create and send a message
-> - Accept and read a message on Verida Vault
+* Accept and read a message on Verida Vault

->   &nbsp;
+&nbsp;

 ## Prerequisites

 &nbsp;
 In order to complete this tutorial, you must first:
 &nbsp;

-- Create a connection to the Verida Vault as described in the [connect section](./connect.md) of this tutorial series
-- Get the DID of the recipient intended for the message &nbsp;

 * Create a connection to the Verida Vault as described in the [connect section](./connect) of this tutorial series
 * Get the DID of the recipient intended for the message